AI SEO Tools: What Works and What's Just Hype

 - Using AI to expand keyword ideas and identify intent

-- Trusting AI intent classification blindly (tools disagree on whether keywords are informational, commercial, or navigational)
+- Trusting AI intent classification blindly (tools disagree constantly)

-- Relying entirely on AI-suggested keywords without validating them against real search data
+- Relying entirely on AI-suggested keywords without validating against real data

-- Using AI to predict which keywords will rank (it can't)
+- Using AI to predict what will rank (it can't)

-Bottom line: AI helps you research faster.
-It doesn't tell you what will rank.
+AI helps research faster.
+Doesn't tell you what will rank.

 - BuzzStream + ListIQ for building targeted prospect lists